Joint Task Force-Micronesia visits Palau for Congressional meetings, Angaur’s 80th Liberation Day

 |0

-This work, Joint Task Force-Micronesia visits Palau for Congressional meetings, Angaur’s 80th Liberation Day, by Shaina Marie ONeal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Joint Task Force-Micronesia visits Palau for Congressional meetings, Angaur’s 80th Liberation Day [Image 16 of 16], by Shaina Marie ONeal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.